vatesfr/xen-orchestra/external_authentication.md

 **Any account created by an external authentication process (LDAP, SSO...) will be a **user** without any permission.**

 Also, you don't have to create an external user by yourself: it will be created automatically in Xen Orchestra after its first connection.

-## Built-in

-This method is the default one.
-Creating a user is very simple:

-1. Go into the Settings view, select "Users"
-2. You can create a *user* or an *admin*, with his password (or generate one)

-By default, a *user* won't have any permission.
-At the opposite, an *admin* will have every rights.